Cyclone Chido kills multiple in Mayotte, batters Mozambique – DW – 12/15/2024

 Cyclone Chido appeared to have grown in power as it barreled toward Mozambique before making landfall around 40 kilometers (25 miles) south of the northern city of Pemba, weather services said.

-The UN's children's welfare agency, UNICEF, said it was at the scene to provide help amid the storm, which it said had already caused some damage.
+The UN's children's welfare agency, UNICEF, said it was on the scene in Mozambique to provide help amid the storm, which it said had already caused some damage.

 "Many homes, schools and health facilities have been partially or completely destroyed and we are working closely with government to ensure continuity of essential basic services," it said in a statement.